artunggal/vizzi_album_upload/README.md

 # vizzi_album_upload
-Files involved with a form for uploading an album and storing info into a MySQL database (used with phpMyAdmin)
+Files involved with a form for uploading an album and storing info into a MySQL database (used with phpMyAdmin).
+Code for files involve HTML, PHP and JavaScript

 NOTE: for connect-db.php, $username, $password, and $dbname must be changed to match personal info